dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 *   To remove multiple members simultaneously, select the members to remove and use the *Manage Selected* icon |multiselect_menu|.

-    If you do not want to send notifications to members, deselect the **Send user an email notification** option.

 When members are removed, their statuses change to `Inactive` for the project and they can no longer use the solvers in the project.
 However, their usage statistics are preserved for historical purposes.